-Running seems to be the de facto weight loss activity.
-Go sit in any park when Spring hits and you’ll see everyone scurrying around in running attire, sweating their asses off and looking like they hate life (well, many of them).
+Running for weight loss seems to be the go-to strategy.
+Sit in any park when Spring hits.
+You’ll see everyone scurrying around in running attire, sweating their asses off, looking like they hate life.

 Is that you?
 If that’s you, lean in because I’ve got some good information for you.
-I’m going to answer once and for all, for you as an individual, whether or not you should run for weight loss is effective.
+I’m going to answer once and for all whether running for weight loss is effective.
 I’m going to do that by exploring whether running is good for you at all.

-Why people think running is great for weight loss
+Why people think running for weight loss is effective

 Not so fast.